spences10/mcp-n8n-builder/plan.md

-Following the architecture pattern of [mcp-omnisearch](https://github.com/spences10/mcp-omnisearch), our implementation will use a modular approach:
+Following the architecture pattern of [mcp-omnisearch](https://github.com/spences10/mcp-omnisearch), our implementation uses a modular approach:

 ```mermaid
 graph TD